erizov/Professor/semester_1/lecture_09_graph_algorithms/floyd_warshall/README.md

 7. What are the most common mistakes when implementing Floyd Warshall?
 8. How would you test your Floyd Warshall implementation?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this aapproach

 ## Algorithm Visualization